shantanu-singh-git/math-formulas-and-notes/Sets/Sets.md

 * Every set is a subset of itself.
 * The empty set is a subset of every set.
 * The total number of subsets of a finite set containing *n* elements is 2<sup>*n*</sup>.
-* **Two sets A and B are qual if A ⊂ B and B ⊂ A**.
+* **Two sets A and B are equal if A ⊂ B and B ⊂ A**.
 In other words, all elements of set A must be in B and all elements of set B must be in set A.
 * Two sets are **equivalent** if their cardinal numbers are the same, i.e., *n*(A) = *n*(B)

 ## Intervals as Subsets of *R*